 Try to eat the same amount of food and drink the same amount of fluid at about the same time every day.
 This can help reduce changes in the fluid balance in your ear.

-For some people, diet alone won't be enough.
-If needed, your doctor may also give you water pills (diuretics) to help reduce the fluid in your body and fluid pressure in your inner ear.
-You should have regular follow-up exams and lab work as suggested by your doctor.
+For some people, diet alone will not be enough.
+If needed, your provider may also give you water pills (diuretics) to help reduce the fluid in your body and fluid pressure in your inner ear.
+You should have regular follow-up exams and lab work as suggested by your provider.
 Antihistamines may also be prescribed.
-These medicines may make you sleepy, so you should first take them when you don't have to drive or be alert for important tasks.
+These medicines may make you sleepy, so you should first take them when you do not have to drive or be alert for important tasks.

 If surgery is recommended for your condition, be sure to talk with your surgeon about any specific restrictions you may have after surgery.

-Crane BT, Schessel DA, Nedzelski J, Minor LB.
+Crane BT, Minor LB.
 Peripheral Vestibular Disorders.
-In: Flint PW, Haughey BH, Lund VJ, Niparko JK, Richardson MA: Cummings Otolaryngology: Head & Neck Surgery, 5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2010: chap 165.
+In: Flint PW, Haughey BH, Lund LJ, et al, eds.
+Cummings Otolaryngology: Head & Neck Surgery.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 165.

 - Review date: